Chairman Rocco Landesman Announces the Latest National Endowment for the Arts Grants

 - University of Arkansas Main Campus (Fayetteville, AR) is recommended for a $30,000 grant to support a revitalization plan for the Pettaway neighborhood.
 To be created in partnership with the Downtown Little Rock Community Development Company, the revitalization plan will use affordable housing and transportation principles to link existing and new neighborhoods to create liveable places within the turn-of-the-century Pettaway neighborhood.

-Please see the complete listing of projects receiving Access to Artistic Excellence grant support in this round of fiscal year 2011 funding.
+Use Recent Grants Search to see complete listing of projects receiving Access to Artistic Excellence grant support in this round of fiscal year 2011 funding.

 Learning in the Arts for Children and Youth grants strengthen American educational opportunities by providing children with focused arts instruction, exposing them to legendary artists, and introducing children to artworks of the highest quality.
 The recommended projects require educators to give students in-depth, challenging learning experiences.
 Through the Learning in the Arts category, 229 grants out of 706 eligible applications are recommended for funding for a total of $7.4 million.